How much are your packages?

-People buy from those they like and a wedding vendor needs to be liked!
-So, find a way to relate to the potential client.
+People buy from those they like and a potential wedding planner needs to be liked!
+Find a way to relate to the couple.
 For example, if they told you what venue they are using and you are familiar with the venue, say something positive about it and mention what you like about it.

-When I respond to any inquiry I include one of my e-guides.
-It is a great way to demonstrate your expertise and give the potential client a chance to get to know how knowledgeable you are and how they can be aided in their planning process.
+When I respond to any event inquiry, I include one of my informational e-guides.
+It is a great way to demonstrate expertise and give the potential client a chance to get to know how knowledgeable you are and how you can help them in the wedding planning and design process.

-All of my emails have my best review at the bottom below my signature.
+All of my emails have my best review at the bottom, below my signature.
 It is one final way to remind them how great you are and why they should trust you.
-Since it is from a past client so it carries more weight.
+Since it is from a past client, it carries more weight.

-By using this type of response, I have weeded out the couples who are 100% price shoppers and I am pleasantly surprised with how many couples start out asking about price, but ultimately see the value in what a wedding planner adds to their wedding day.
+By using this type of response, it’s easy to weed out couples who are 100% price shoppers.
+I am pleasantly surprised with how many couples start out asking about price but ultimately see the value in what wedding planners and designers bring to the table.